giuliabriao/giuliabriao/README.md

 - 🌱 I’m currently learning NodeJS, React, JavaScript, Rest APIs and Agile Methodologies;
 - :raising_hand: In search of a job opportunity;
-- ⚡ **Fun fact**: I'm 23, 7 is my lucky number and I've worked in a Junior Company.
+- ⚡ **Fun fact**: I'm 23, I've worked in a Junior Company and 7 is my lucky number.

 ## Follow me